Stickers and scribbles in Berlin toilets

 A creepy anecdote is linked with the derelict site in Weißensee district.
 This children’s hospital was attacked by zombies in 1997.
 They ate all the children and turned the building into their home.
 OK… it sounds plausible.
 We do believe in these kind of stories.
 Nowadays, it is fairly easy to take a tour of this harmless Zombie hospital where the artists were at their most creative.

 Here you will find rooms with clouds, purple rooms with little red hearts, as well as bananas and Bananamen, rooms with flowers, carrots and muffins.
 Zombie hospital is propably the most typical example of street art in the numerous ruins.
 Perhaps in a month’s time you would be able to see them all.
 If you don’t have that much time, you should also consider visiting Spree amusement park, Barenquell brewery and Teufelsberg, a listening station from the time of Cold War.

-Are there places with no street art?
+Are there places with no urban art?